fledge-iot/fledge/docs/rest_api_guide/03_RESTservices.rst

 .. note::

-   In order to install a package the user must be an admin role user and the package repository must be configured and accessible.
+   In order to install a package the package repository must be configured and accessible.

 Creating A Service
 ------------------

 A new service can be created using the POST method on the */fledge/service* API call.
-The payload passed to this request will determine at least the service type and the name pf the new service, however it may also contain further configuration which is dependent on the type of the service.
+The payload passed to this request will determine at least the service type and the name of the new service, however it may also contain further configuration which is dependent on the type of the service.

 The minimum payload content that must be in every create call for a service is the name of the new service, the type of the service and the enabled state of the service.
 This can be used for example to create a notification service or a control dispatcher service that need no further configuration.